Third Rutte cabinet

 The third Rutte cabinet was the cabinet of the Netherlands from 26 October 2017 until 10 January 2022 (since 15 January 2021 demissionary).
 It was formed by a coalition government of the political parties People's Party for Freedom and Democracy (VVD), Christian Democratic Appeal (CDA), Democrats 66 (D66) and Christian Union (CU) after the general election of 2017.
-The cabinet formation took 225 days, a record high in the Netherlands.

 The cabinet served during the late 2010s and the start of the 2020s.
 Notable issues during the third Rutte cabinet included the childcare allowance affair (toeslagenaffaire), the farmers' protests and the COVID-19 pandemic in the Netherlands.
 The cabinet fell on 15 January 2021 as a response to a critical report about the childcare allowance affair.

 Formation

 The 2017 general election resulted in a House of Representatives where at least four parties would be required to form a coalition with a majority (76 seats).
 Media sources speculated that incumbent Prime Minister Mark Rutte of the VVD would seek to form a government with the support of the centre-right CDA and liberal D66.
 The CU was thought to be the most likely candidate to be the fourth member of the coalition.
 Minister of Health, Welfare and Sport, Edith Schippers, was selected by the VVD to serve as the party's informateur on 16 March and appointed by Speaker of the House Khadija Arib, seeking to determine whether Jesse Klaver of GroenLinks (GL) solely desired a left-wing government, or instead simply viewed the VVD as an unlikely coalition partner.
 Similarly, talks with Emile Roemer of the Socialist Party (SP), who repeatedly stated during the campaign that his party would not govern with the VVD, remained a possibility.

 The leaders of D66, the CDA, the PvdA, the VVD, the SP, GL and the CU stated that they would not enter a coalition with the PVV; Roemer also said that the SP would not join a coalition with the VVD.

 The first proposed coalition was one involving the VVD-CDA-D66 and GL.
 This was the preferred coalition of Alexander Pechtold, Lodewijk Asscher and Gert-Jan Segers, while Jesse Klaver continued to argue that the major policy differences between GL and the VVD would make a coalition difficult.
 Nevertheless, the four parties began more serious negotiations toward a coalition agreement.
 The Nederlandse Omroep Stichting (NOS) reported that "labour market reform, investment in law enforcement and additional money for nursing homes" would be areas of agreement between the parties, while "refugee policy, income distribution, climate and medical ethics issues are potential stumbling blocks".

 On 15 May, talks on the proposed four-way VVD-CDA-D66-GL coalition failed.
 It was reported that the main dispute concerned immigration, but GL Leader Jesse Klaver cited climate issues and income differences as other issues where the parties disagreed.
 The end of the talks was reported to be a consensus decision, with no party blaming any others.